CausalBit/MIPSMultiprocesorSimulator/README.md

 # MIPSMultiprocesorSimulator
+Java implementation of a simulation of a MIPS system using Write Back and Write Allocate.
-This is a multiprocessor simulator that runs MIPS threads.
+This is a multiprocessor simulator that runs MIPS 'threads'.